-In fact, Thai Massage is an integral part of Traditional Thai Medicine—a holistic Thai Traditional healing system.
-“Traditional” doesn’t mean forgotten, obsolete, or not used.
-Traditional Thai Medicine is very much alive.
-Since the late 80’s of the former century, Thai Traditional Medicine has seen a remarkable revival and interest.
+Since the late 1980s, TTM has seen a remarkable revival and interest.
 Not only in Thailand.
-On the contrary—it’s very much adopted by the West as a result of their search of Alternative Medicine systems.
+It has been very much adopted by the West as a result of the interest in and search after complementary and alternative medicine systems.
 And this process is still continuing.

 The classifications of Thai Traditional Medicine know some variations, but in this post we use the description in which TTM is considered to be constituted of three branches:

 - Herbs and Diets

 - Energy Work — such as Thai Massage and Reusi Datton

 Seen with Western eyes this could be roughly translated as: